arschles/godo/README.md

 # Plugins

 In addition to targets, Canta also provides _plugins_.
 A plugin is simply a collection of one or more targets that can be added to your project with the `canta plugin add` command.
 Plugins are stored in the `.canta/plugins` directory in the current working directory.

+# CI Server

+Canta can be run locally, but since all targets run exclusively in docker containers, they're portable and consistent.
+Canta can also run as a server that can fetch your code, run the targets that you want it to, and report on the output of each.